yonasBSD/forgejo/docs/unsure-where-to-put/threat_analysis_star_activity.md

 ### Actors

 1. **Script Kiddies**: Boored teens, willing to do some illigal without deep knowlege of tech details but broad knowlege across internet discussions.
 Able to do some bash / python scripting.
+2. **Experienced Hacker**: Hacker with deep knowlege.

 ### Threat

-1. Script Kiddi sends a Star Activity containing an attack target url `http://attacked.target/very/special/path` in place of actor.
+1. Script Kiddi sends a Star Activity containing an attack actor url `http://attacked.target/very/special/path` in place of actor.
 Our repository server sends an `get Person Actor` request to this url.
 The attacked target gets DenialdOffServices.
 We loose CPU & reputation.
+2. Experienced hacker sends a Star Activity containing an actor url pointing to an evil forgejo instance.
+Our repository server sends an `get Person Actor` request to this instance and get a person having sth. like  `; drop database;` in its name.
+If our server tries to create a new user out of this persion, the db might be droped.

 ### DREAD-Score